ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ### **3. Installation**

 When patching is finished I do not recommend using the "Install" button in the Manager.
-Instead, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
+Instead, export the APK by tapping the save icon as shown in [this image](https://imgur.com/a/FKD0okE).
 Save it, and then install the exported APK from your file manager.

 You may get a pop-up saying that the installation was blocked because it is an unknown app.
 Tap **"More details"** and then **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).